vermag-iitb/html-practice/theory/scripting-theory.md

     - height
     - title - info. displayed when mouse pointer hovers on the image
     - alt - alternative text, this text appears in place of image if it doesn't load
+    - loading - "lazy", to defer the loading of an image (or other media content) until it is actually needed on the page.
+This can improve page load performance by reducing the initial amount of data that needs to be loaded when the page is first accessed.

 #### List tags